 - Design Spark Mechanical- is a free CAD software created by RS Components and SpaceClaim Corporation.
 This project was specially designed for professional use and for 3D designs.
 In addition, it is very easy to use, with a pleasant graphical interface suitable for low-medium level users.
 Download.

 - Sketch up- It has a very simple free program that is gaining popularity because it allows quick sketching and has great applications in architectural design.
 Its interface is web-based, so it can be used from various systems, allowing export to STL for 3D printers.
-Sign up.
+Sign in.

 - TinkerCAD: It also has a free web app to draw small simple pieces in 3D.
 Widely used in education due to its characteristics, being able to be used with primitives, such as cubes, spheres, cylinders, etc., to be able to integrate, rotate and position them to create more complex shapes.
 Of course you can export the models to STL for 3D printing.
-Sign up.
+Sign in.